pmfarley/Assisted-Installer-API/README.md

      "expires_at": "2021-08-19T07:11:46.229Z"
    ```

-21. In Host discovery Tab click on Generate Discovery ISO button.
-Download the ISO and boot your VM/Baremetal with ISO.
+21. Boot your VM/Baremetal with the Discovery ISO.

+23. In Host discovery Tab, the nodes will appear in the list.
     ![discovery host](https://github.com/rh-telco-tigers/Assisted-Installer-API/blob/main/images/discovery-iso.png)

 22. In the networking tab review the details of service ip.
 Note that service IP is the one which we specified in cluster-details file